 Education has a central role in fulfilling the mission of a museum.
 When looking at the navigation menu of a museum website, usually the third or fourth option is a link titled “learn,” “resources,” or, more obviously, “education.”
 And all museum sites have a page dedicated to education-related events, whether they be school trips, evening lectures, or summer camps.
 But beyond the advertising of events, does your museum put its website to work to further the museum’s mission to educate the public?

-A few months ago I wrote a post discussing different ways museum departments can take advantage of the website to help each department reach their goals.
 This post takes a detailed look at the different ways the website can be used for and by museum educators.
 The biggest factor that determines how educational material should be shared on your museum’s website is the style the educational content takes.
 Lesson plans are different from blog posts, and these forms of written content are different from educational videos.
 When adding educational material to the museum site it is easiest to choose an option that best suits the content you already have.
 With that in mind, we take a look at the ways three kinds of educational material can be displayed on the site: lesson plans, blogs and videos.

 Content for Educators: Lesson Plans

 In a recent focus group, we heard that educators love to browse lesson plans online for inspiration—especially if the content comes from a trusted source like a museum.

 So how do you develop lesson plan content for the web?
 You probably already have a good start in the material you give to teachers to use when they come to the museum on field trips.
 If not, look at what you have—gallery guides, audio tours, brochures, etc., and find ways to tweak the language to address educators or students.
 Then it’s a simple next step to make those lesson plans available online.